The Essence of Life

 At this point I told Sylas that we would maybe look for another yard or two and get back to the blind so we wouldn’t risking jumping the wounded buck.
 It is always safer to let the animal lay down and get weaker than keeping the adrenaline up and trying to escape.
 But the lesson was almost pointless; as I raised my eyes, fifteen or twenty yards ahead of us was a very dead nine-pointer buck.

-I called Trevor who was hunting in the cornfield across the road to help load the buck and the ATV and before taking any pictures made sure that Sylas placed the letzebissen (last bite) in the bucks mouth.
+I called Trevor who was hunting in the cornfield across the road to help load the buck on the ATV and before taking any pictures made sure that Sylas placed the letzebissen (last bite) in the bucks mouth.
 This European tradition places a sprig of vegetation, as both a symbol of respect and gratitude, in the animal’s mouth.
 Immediately afterwards I removed my hat and shaking his hand said “Weidmanssheil” and explained to him that the proper answer is “Weidmannsdank.”

 While hunting is very different than killing, the finality of the kill is what makes hunting real.
 Taking a life is a very serious action, and in my view the animal should be commemorated with more formality and respect than a high-five.
 In our rather convoluted times a bit of tradition and propriety goes a long away to make an hour spent in the woods between grandson and grandfather an even more unforgettable experience.